 Recycle Aluminum and Other Metals: The benefit in cost per can in terms of savings is so low that it’s quite insignificant.
 On another level, the savings in terms of energy required in making a new can from scratch as compared to making it from an existing can is tremendous.
 The cost of aluminum would be high if people did not recycle it.
 Metals like copper, iron, and steel can also be recycled.
 Scrap bits of metal can be brought to a scrap dealer who will pay cash for the metal.
 Automobile manufacturers get good money for scrap metal too.

 Recycle Paper: The amount of energy reduced by reusing paper rather than manufacturing it from scratch is nearly sixty percent.
 The cost of manufacturing is also reduced.
-Newspapers, magazines, and office paper are some of the materials that can be recycled.
+Newspapers, magazines, mail containing investment news, and office paper are some of the materials that can be recycled.
 In the long run, the cost of paper will be less and there will be no shortage of paper.

 Recycle Glass: Recycling glass requires a little more effort as the glass needs to be sorted out based on the color i.e. brown or green or clear glass.
 This sorting of glass needs to be done manually and manufacturers are particular about the dealer from whom they purchase used glass.
 The energy conserved by recycling glass is thirty percent.
 Bottles form the major part of glass to be recycled.